Why is this Important?

 - Internal Materials: Signage, such as bathrooms materials, should reflect inclusive language.
 For example, promoting the provision of period products could read 'Free Period Products for Anyone Who Needs Them,' rather than 'Free Sanitary Products for Female Staff.'

 - External Materials: Talk about your menstrual and hormonal care benefits in job descriptions and external company materials, making sure to use inclusive language to attract the very best talent.

-Through our pioneering menstrual equity programs, LUÜNA has earned the trust of companies, schools and universities across Asia and the world.
-Find out more about our programs here and get in touch at firstname.lastname@example.org
+Through our pioneering equity and wellbeing programs, LUÜNA has earned the trust of companies, schools and universities across Asia and the world.